ToniWonKanobi/theoveranalyzed.net/posts/2015/2/18/youre-listening-wrong-no-youre-not.md

 >I’d rather people listen a little faster and consume more of our content than hear every single beat, as it comes out of Logic.

-And the developer of Overcast himself, Marco Arment, [weighed in](http://www.marco.org/2015/02/17/listen-to-podcasts-at-whatever-speed-you-want) as well:
+And the developer of Overcast himself, Marco Arment, [weighed in][marco 2] as well:
 >Anyone dictating how people can or should consume media only ensures their own rapid irrelevance.

 Besides the above gem, Marco had added this: